informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

 # Start relaying

-In the previous tutorial, you learned about how to relay packets between a pair of chain on a relay path.
+In the previous tutorial, you learned about how to relay packets between a pair of chains on a relay path.
 Now, you will learn how to relay packets on an arbitrary topology.

 >__WARNING__ Before proceeding to the sections above, please first, make sure you followed the steps in the [Build the topology section](./build-the-topology.md).